Moving Trucks - Frequently Asked Questions

-Everything You Ever Wanted to Know About Moving Trucks
+Everything You Need to Know About Moving Trucks

 Well, at least almost everything.
-After 16+ years of moving household goods, we’ve answered a lot of questions about moving trucks—some unique, and some very common.
-For your reading pleasure, we've compiled a list of those asked most frequently.
+After 18+ years of moving household goods, we’ve answered a lot of questions about moving trucks – some unique, and some very common.
+We've compiled a list of those asked most frequently.
+And if you have a question we haven’t covered, leave us a comment at the bottom of this post.
+We’ll find an answer for you.

 How many miles per gallon do rental moving trucks get?